lwjohnst86/analyzing-cohorts-course/slides/chapter_4_video_3.md

 `@script`
-The next part is to get the code so that the models are the columns.
-We do that with the spread function from the tidyr package.
-The first argument takes the variable that has groups the rows (the model variable) and the second argument takes the values that will make up the new columns (the estimate se variable).
-In this case, we should select only the relevant columns before hand.
+The next step is for the models to be the columns by using the spread function from the tidyr package.
+The first argument takes the model variable that groups the results and the second argument takes the estimate se variable that has the values making up the new columns.
+We should select only relevant columns before spreading.

 Great!
-With minimal code we've gotten the results to appear almost the same as our desired table.
-We can either now manually create the table or add more code to make the results appear exactly as the desired table.
+With minimal code we've gotten the results to appear similar to our desired table.
+We can either manually create the table or wrangle more to get the results exactly as the table.

-Notice here how we don't include the p value column as a relevant column to include.
-Recall from the previous chapter why we shouldn't rely on p values.
-In this table we have everything we need, a measure of magnitude and of its precision for the associations.
-These are much more informative from a health outcome perspective.

 ---